artefactory/scheduled-pipelines/README.md

 ## Installation

-To install the package in a virtual environment, run the following command:
+To install the package in a conda virtual environment, run the following command:

 ```bash
 make install